What is the Gender Pay Gap?

 Since we have started tracking the gender pay gap, the difference between the earnings of women and men has shrunk, but only by an incremental amount each year.

-The controlled gender pay gap is $0.99 for every $1 men make, which is one cent closer to equal but still not equal.
-The controlled gender pay gap tells us what women earn compared to men when all compensable factors are accounted for — such as job title, education, experience, industry, job level, and hours worked.
+The controlled gender pay gap is $0.99 cents for every $1 men make, which is one cent closer to equal but still not equal.
+The controlled pay gap tells us what women earn compared to men when all compensable factors are accounted for — such as job title, education, experience, industry, job level, and hours worked.
 This is equal pay for equal work.
 The gap should be zero.
 It’s not zero.

 In other words, women who are doing the same job as a man, with the exact same qualifications as a man, are still paid one percent less than men at the median for no attributable reason.
-The closing of the controlled gender pay gap has been extremely slow, shrinking by only a fraction of one percent year over year.
+The closing of the controlled gap has been extremely slow, shrinking by only a fraction of one percent year over year.
 It has shrunk a total of $0.02 since 2015, but the shrinkage over the last year may not be reliable in the current economy.

 Due to the economic turmoil of COVID-19, women — especially women of color — have disproportionately faced unemployment at higher rates than in typical years.
 When women with lower wages leave the workplace, it moves the median pay for women up — slightly closing the gap between men and women’s pay overall.
-When unemployed women return to work, they could face a disproportionate wage penalty from being unemployed compared to men, suggesting that the gender pay gap could widen again in subsequent years.
+When unemployed women return to work, they could face a disproportionate wage penalty from being unemployed compared to men, suggesting that the gender wage gap could widen again in subsequent years.
 However, this depends on the market and the pay women receive after unemployment.

 In summary, we must be cautious about the gender pay gap appearing to close in the current economy.